PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/4-final-team-deliverable.md

 **Jason** - In general, whenever someone had an issue, it was properly communicated via Teams or verbally in class.
 From there, we figured out who else had a similar issue and came up with a solution for it.
 A lot of debugging took place.
 Finding errors became second nature...
 If noone in the group knew, research was our friend.
 That is why we chose popular tools to work with so we were able to find solutions to our problems.

+ **Ben** - When researching and developing the Chatbot, my computer refused to run Python code, preventing me from testing the code I was working on.
+This lead to me finding a workaround via Botpress, which allowed me to build my Chatbot without needing to struggle with my computer.

 3. **Contributions to the Project:** Discuss a specific task you contributed to and how your involvement positively impacted the project's development.

 **Lili** - Selecting the project idea was quick fun as every teammember had many cool ideas.
 We researched on these project ideas and analyzed the feasibility of working on these project in a time frame of one sememster.
 We decided on the AI-powered stock picking service.

 **Jason** - I introduced the team to Streamlit web applications.
 I was able to present how user friendly the library is and how we can utilize the built-in features to make a core program.
 It has plenty of resources to assist with development.
 Overall, it is a fantastic platform for data apps that utilize machine learning and to generate visualizations.
 I created the stock prediction program, and with that, we tied in the many plug and play aspects to it to really show off that application.

+ **Ben** - As the team scribe, I was taking notes of both the in class lectures, as well as our meeting notes, allowing us to see how far we had come with our project and keeping track of what we had to do next.

 4. **Applied Knowledge:** Describe a technical concept learned in class that you've used in your project, highlighting its practical relevance.